Efficient quantum-enhanced classical simulation for patches of quantum landscapes: Near-Clifford patches

 we can classically simulate $f(\alv)$ up to an error $\epsilon$ for all $\vec{\alpha}$ in the hypercube $\vol(\vec{0}, r)$ with

 \end{theorem} A more formal version of the theorem is stated in Supplemental Theorems~\ref{thm:time-complexity-PP-classical-avg} and~\ref{thm:time-complexity-worst-PP-classical}.

 Thus we see that Pauli propagation can be used to efficiently simulate Pauli expectation values for arbitrary circuits of the form Eq.~\eqref{eq:CliffordVQAcircuit} with high probability for all $\bm\alpha$ in a hypercube of width $\OC(1/\sqrt{\nparams})$ and \textit{for all} $\bm\alpha$ in a smaller hypercube of width $\OC( 1/\nparams)$.
 Notice that these results mirror the general result in Theorem~\ref{thm:surrogate-average-general}, but for a family of circuits that is itself classically tractable.
 It follows that as long as we have a classical representation of the initial state $\rho$ (analytically or, e.g., as a tensor network) from which we can efficiently compute expectation values of Paulis, then it is possible to classically simulate VQAs with high probability in the small angle regimes for which trainability guarantees have been derived~\cite{zhang2022escaping,park2023hamiltonian, shi2024avoiding,park2024hardware}.
-Moreover, our numerics in Section~\ref{sec:numerics} suggest that the above bounds are somewhat loose and improved resource scalings can be obtained in practice.
+Moreover, our numerics in Section~\ref{sec:exact_numerics} suggest that the above bounds are somewhat loose and improved resource scalings can be obtained in practice.

 In Appendix~\ref{apx:average_correlated}, we further provide a bound for the average error of an observable with a circuit where all angles are correlated (i.e., where all the rotation gates are parametrized by the same $\alpha$).
 Intriguingly, we find that the average-case simulation of such maximally correlated angles is asymptotically as hard as the worst-case as a function of ${\nparams}$.
 It is not clear whether the equal scaling is mostly due to our proof techniques, or whether simulating cases such as real-time dynamics of quantum systems is about as hard as the worst-case.